smartgeber Logo

 Kali Linux type: RPM or Debian?

-Kali Linux is based on the Debian package management system.
-This affects how software is installed and updated, using Debian's apt tools.
-Understanding the system helps in managing software efficiently.
+Kali Linux is based on Debian, which means it uses the Debian package management system.
+This affects how software is installed and updated, offering a robust and secure environment.
+Understanding the Debian base helps in managing software efficiently on Kali Linux.

 Is Kali RPM or Debian?